 In recent years, Pierre-Alexandre has expanded his body of work, styling European talents such as Emmanuelle Béart, Katherine Waterston, Camille Cottin, Béatrice Dalle and Michèle Lamy, to name a few.

-This September 2021 Pierre-Alexandre also presented his first art installation at the cultural space 3537, in collaboration with floral artist Nue Paris.
+This September 2021 Pierre-Alexandre presented his first art installation at the cultural space 3537, in collaboration with floral artist Nue Paris.
 The installation piece, called “Land-Full”, revolved around human’s relationship with waste and the environmental impact that it entails.